Learning is not sprinting

 Learning does not have a set course

-When you run a Marathon, the course is set.
-You know that in the Berlin Marathon you will at 17 kilometers come to a park and have to turn right.
-In learning the course changes as you move along the course, in the midst of learning about Machine Learning, the technology landscape changes and where you think you were turning left, you need to turn right.
+When you run a marathon, the course is set.
+You know that in the Berlin marathon you will at 17 kilometers come to a park where you will make a right turn.
+In learning, the course changes as you move along.
+In the midst of learning about Machine Learning, the technology landscape changes and where you think you were turning left, you need to turn right.
 It also might be that new knowledge extends the learning course, new knowledge in the field you’re learning in requires additional learning.
 Not only does the course change shape, it changes length.
 Learning does not have a set course.

 So what is learning then?